 The Maori people are the indigenous people of Aotearoa (New Zealand).
 They first arrived here in waka hourua (voyaging canoes) from their ancestral homeland of Hawaiki, over 1000 years ago.

-Traditional Maori arts such as Whakairo (carving), Raranga (weaving), Kapa Haka (group performance), Whaikorero (oratory) and Ta Moko (tattooing) are still practised throughout the country.
+Traditional Maori arts such as Whakairo (carving), Raranga (weaving), Kapa Haka (group performance), Whaikorero (oratory), and Ta Moko (tattooing) are still practiced throughout the country.
 In arts and crafts, Maori are true to their ancestors' ancient techniques but have also developed many new methods and art forms.
 Contemporary Maori culture includes art, film, poetry, theatre, and hip-hop.

-Maori people make up about 15 per cent of the New Zealand population and many of them are actively involved in keeping the culture and language alive.
+Maori people make up about 17 percent of the New Zealand population and many of them are actively involved in keeping the culture and language alive.
 Maori language and culture have a big impact on all facets of New Zealand life.

 Visitors will immediately become aware of the language as the majority of place names are of Maori origin.
 At first, they seem very hard to pronounce but just give it a go and you’ll be surprised how easy it really is.